-- We recommend at least a 4 foot level for this home improvement project.
-Anything smaller and you might find that its possible to level 2 parts of your frame differently.
+- We recommend at least a 4-foot level for this home improvement project.
+Anything smaller and you might find that it’s possible to level 2 parts of your frame differently.

-- Once you have the big level, dry fit your door into the frame and see how it fits.
+- Once you have the big level, dry-fit your door into the frame and see how it fits.

 - Dry fitting just means putting your pieces together before you attach anything.

-After these adjustments to the door frame, start by shimming and leveling the hinge side of your prehung door.
-Keep the other side of your frame off the studs by at least a 1/2 inch so you can make adjustments later.
+Keep an eye on the other side because you want to keep the other side of your frame off the studs by at least a 1/2 inch so you can make adjustments later.

 The frame (also called jamb) of your prehung door is going to be 4′ 9/16″, which accommodates your stud and drywall on either side when the wall is finished.

 Step 4.
-Shim top of door.
+Shim top of the door.

 Step 5.
 Shim and level door on the opposite side.

-- Next you can continue adding shims and level the rest of the prehung door down to the floor.
+- Next, you can continue adding shims and level the rest of the prehung door down to the floor.